ASCOMInitiative/ConformU/README.md

   * in the browser UI and console
   * as a human readable log file
   * as a structured machine readable JSON report file
-* The new Alpaca Discovery Map provides an Alpaca Device view of discovered ASCOM devices and a unique ASCOM Device view of discovered Alpaca devices.
+* The Alpaca Discovery Map provides an Alpaca Device view of discovered ASCOM devices and a unique ASCOM Device view of discovered Alpaca devices.
+* The application will advise when a new update is available on GitHub.

 # Changes from current Conform behaviour
 * An issue summary is appended at the end of the conformance report.